zalando-incubator/new-project/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Thanks to @PurpleBooth for the original readme
-* Inspiration
+* Thanks to the @zalando/Nakadi project for Contribution file
-* etc
+* Thanks to @SteveMao for [Issue templates](https://github.com/stevemao/github-issue-templates)